marahim20/tweetHive/README.md

 **React Spinners**: This is a collection of loading spinner animations built for React applications.
 It provides a set of pre-built loading spinners that can be easily integrated into any React project.
 These spinners are highly customizable and can be adjusted to match the branding and styling of the application.

 **React Dropzone**: This is a React library that provides an easy-to-use drag-and-drop file upload component for web applications.
 It simplifies the process of uploading files by allowing users to drag and drop files from their computer directly into the web application.

+To run in local:
+    npm install
+    npm run dev